brandmaier/reproducibleRchunks/README.md

 ## Mechanics

-The package executes reproducibleR code chunks as regular R code and gathers information about all variables that are newly declared in a given chunk.
-The contents of those variables are stored in a separate JSON data file (which is labelled according to the name of original Markdown file and the chunk label preceded by the prefix `.repro` and ending with the suffix `.json`).
+The package executes `reproducibleR` code chunks as regular R code and gathers information about all variables that are newly declared in a given chunk.
+The contents of those variables are stored in a separate JSON data file (which is labeled according to the name of original Markdown file and the chunk label preceded by the prefix `.repro` and ending with the suffix `.json`).
 Once the document is re-generated and a corresponding JSON data files exist, their content is checked against the newly computed chunk variables for identity.

 ![](inst/img/schema-json-fingerprints.png)